Borderlands 2: Tropes D to N

 - If your damage is high enough, almost anything killable becomes this (even if you just melee them).
 It's incredibly fun to watch bandits explode into a shower of gore from Gaige's little hammer swing.

-- Mad Libs Dialogue: Pops up every now and then.
-Some notable moments include the pre-recorded dialogue to the residents of Overlook and an ad Marcus gives to the Crimson Raiders, encouraging them to buy guns to fight the bandits... and the same ad to the bandits, except with every instance of Crimson Raiders and bandits swapped.
+- Mad Libs Dialogue: Pops up every now and then, almost always for comedy.
+Some notable moments include the pre-recorded dialogue from Hyperion to the residents of Overlook and an ad Marcus gives to the Crimson Raiders, encouraging them to buy guns to fight the bandits... and the same ad to the bandits, except with every instance of Crimson Raiders and bandits swapped.

 - Magikarp Power: Larval varkids are mostly annoying.
 But if you don't contain them, and fast, you'll be fighting an armored Badass variant.
 They're almost as bad as the trope namer, the Magikarp, itself.